shown in other instead.

-The UNIGINE's skinned animation system is focused on operating animation layers: you can configure multiple layers with various animation clips and perform blending between them by using API methods.
+UNIGINE skinned animation system is focused on operating animation layers: you can configure multiple layers with various animation clips and perform blending between them by using API methods.

 For more details refer to the following articles:

-The same way Mesh Skinned object supports morphing.
+The same way the Mesh Skinned object supports morphing.
 If a mesh has blend shapes (sometimes referred to as morph targets for some 3D editors) assigned in a third-party 3D modelling software, they will be available internally as surface morph targets (provided the Import Morph Targets was enabled for the imported asset).

 Unity Skinned Mesh Renderer component lists the imported Blendshapes in the parameters:

 In UNIGINE, multiple animation morph targets (i.e. morph layers) are created based on the available surface targets and blended manually using weights via API methods.

 Materials and Shaders#

 In Unity software, you are accustomed to create user materials that implement a certain shader, depending on the applicability of this shader to a Renderer component type.
 As an example, you use materials implementing physically based Standard surface shader (or Lit in URP/HDRP) to be used with Mesh Renderer.

 In UNIGINE, material system is formed by base materials and user materials inherited from them.

 A base material is a set of read-only material properties (basically flags, parameters and textures) referring to fragment, vertex and geometry shaders.
 Base material can be assigned to nodes (or surfaces) of the type it is bound to.
 UNIGINE provides a rich out-of-the-box library of base materials and standard shaders that can be used to create almost any appearance for all the types of nodes available in the engine.